• Skip to primary navigation

 Finding professional quality media for a tight budget is a bit of a challenge, especially when every cheap product might be of low quality due to mass production.
 And most of the better ones can be ridiculously expensive.
 But this Derwent Watercolour kit we found sounds like it’ll perform well and still be at a reasonable price.

-This kit can be had in either a metal tin or a wooden box, and of course, the latter costs significantly more.
-You can also get more or less colors depending on your needs; this kit can come with 12, 24, 36, 48, or 72 colors.
+Derwent Watercolor Pencils are high-quality and have a good color selection.
+You can get more or fewer colors depending on your needs; this kit can come with 12, 24, 36, 48, or 72 colors.
 But, in this guide, we highly recommend getting the pack with 36 colors as it brings the best value between the price and the number of pencils you’re getting.

 Performance